cloudops/cloudmc-api-docs/source/includes/administration/_workspace_settings.md

 `organization.id`<br/>*UUID* | The organization id that the workspace settings are linked to.
 It cannot be changed.
 `version`<br/>*integer* | The workspace settings version.
 `detailsViewSummaryFieldsLayout`<br/>*enum* | The layout to render summary fields in detail views.
 It could be either "DEFAULT" or "CONDENSED".
-`supportsMultiStep`<br/>*boolean* | If true the Operation (create/edit) forms for the service connection of an organization will appear in wizard mode.
+`supportsMultiStep`<br/>*boolean* | If true the operation's (create/edit) forms for the service connection of an organization will appear in multi-step mode.

 <!-------------------- GET WORKSPACE SETTINGS -------------------->
 ### Retrieve workspace settings